Sourdough Cinnamon Rolls: Best Fluffy & Buttery Recipe

 Comparing Texture and Flavor Differences

 Both methods yield delicious cinnamon rolls, so it all depends on your preference.
 If you love deep flavors and have time, go with overnight fermentation.
-If you want a quicker bake, the same-day method is perfect.
+For those short on time, the same-day approach offers a faster route to freshly baked sourdough cinnamon rolls.

 Now that you know when to bake, let’s make sure you get the best results every time!